-If you’d rather print your own version like mine, scroll to the bottom of this post to download a zip file with an 8.5×11 PDF print and editable files for Mac and PC to print your own 20×30 poster.
+If you’d rather print your own version like mine, I’ve got the 8.5×11 PDF print and editable files for Mac and PC to print your own 20×30 poster.
 Editing and printing instructions are included in the download.

 I printed my bucket list at Costco for $9.99.
 The quality is fantastic, and it’s perfect for what we needed.